HTTP: Status code

-In HTTP/1.0 and since, the first line of the HTTP response is called the status line and includes a numeric status code (such as "404") and a textual reason phrase (such as "Not Found").
-The response status code is a three-digit integer code representing the result of the server's attempt to understand and satisfy the client's corresponding request.
-The way the client handles the response depends primarily on the status code, and secondarily on the other response header fields.
-Clients may not understand all registered status codes but they must understand their class (given by the first digit of the status code) and treat an unrecognized status code as being equivalent to the x00 status code of that class.
+The status code is a three-digit, decimal, integer value that represents the disposition of the server's attempt to satisfy the client's request.
+Generally, a client handles a response primarily based on the status code and secondarily on response header fields.
+A client may not understand each status code that a server reports but it must understand the class as indicated by the first digit and treat an unrecognized code as equivalent to the x00 code of that class.
+The classes are as follows: